funzeye/Rock-Hammer-For-MVC/README.md

 This version (1.3.3) is based on the latest Rock Hammer GitHub release as of 26-Sept-2013.
 For detailed instructions on how to use Rock Hammer view http://malarkey.github.io/Rock-Hammer/

-It is recommended that users install the VS extension [Mindscape Web Workbench](http://visualstudiogallery.msdn.microsoft.com/2b96d16a-c986-4501-8f97-8008f9db141a) to work with the SCSS files.
+It is recommended that users install the VS extension [Mindscape Web Workbench](http://visualstudiogallery.msdn.microsoft.com/2b96d16a-c986-4501-8f97-8008f9db141a) to work with the SCSS files or the latest Web Essentials Sass support.

 This template uses the standard 'Basic' MVC 4 template as a base with the Rock Hammer project library files added to it with some minor alterations.